luiscoco/Java_20-new-features-samples/README.md

 https://openjdk.org/jeps/434

-The Java Native Interface (JNI) has been the traditional way to work with code written in languages like C or C++ from within Java.
+The **Java Native Interface (JNI)** has been the traditional way to work with code written in languages like C or C++ from within Java.
 However, JNI has several drawbacks:

-Complexity: Writing JNI code is verbose and error-prone.
+**Complexity**: Writing JNI code is verbose and error-prone.
 You need to deal with intricate mappings between Java types and native types

-Safety: JNI is prone to memory management errors that can lead to crashes and instability within your Java application
+**Safety**: JNI is prone to memory management errors that can lead to crashes and instability within your Java application

-Performance: The overhead of switching back and forth between the Java and native worlds can degrade performance
+**Performance**: The overhead of switching back and forth between the Java and native worlds can degrade performance

 **What is the Foreign Function & Memory API?**